-Are concerned about your thyroid health?
+Could ongoing fatigue, cold body temperature, mood swings, muscle aches, brain fog, and other symptoms of low metabolism be related to a thyroid imbalance?
 If you think you should get tested this article lists the top 5 thyroid tests you should discuss with your doctor.

-Thyroid stimulating hormone (TSH) is an important messenger hormone.
-However you need to know this thyroid hormone is not actually produced within the thyroid.
+It’s true, TSH is an important messenger hormone.
+However this thyroid hormone is not actually produced within the thyroid.
 TSH is made in the pituitary gland, an endocrine organ about the size of a pea that’s located deep within your brain.

 When the pituitary releases TSH this hormone travels to the thyroid via the bloodstream to stimulate production of your thyroid hormones.
 The thyroid responds by getting busy making important thyroid hormones such as thyroxine (T4) and triiodothyronine (T3).

 A far greater amount of TSH is released when the body needs to step up production of your thyroid hormones.
 For this reason, a high TSH result is usually due to hypothyroidism.